PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DaySkipperEU.md

    > Start the script anywhere in the Date/Time menu except the time zone menu.
 It will automatically find the right place.

    > If the game is a digital copy and the Switch is not the primary, you will not be able to turn on airplane mode for longer skips that take multiple hours.
-This is because the Switch will periodically check online to see if it’s allowed to keep running the game.
+This is because the Switch will periodically check online to see if it's allowed to keep running the game.
 Airplane mode prevents this which causes the game to halt.
-   > If this applies to you, either make the Switch the primary, or don’t enable airplane mode.
+   > If this applies to you, either make the Switch the primary, or don't enable airplane mode.
 If you opt for the latter, you can expect the day skipper to make a lot more errors.

 ### Default Program Settings